Best Times to Visit Vladivostok, Russia

 Ferry to Russky Island

 A scenic ferry ride connects Vladivostok to Russky Island, home to Far Eastern Federal University and stunning coastal views.
-It's a popular tourist attraction.
+It's a great way to experience the city from a different perspective.

 Similar Destinations